-Sr. Particulars No. - (3) Payment in any way what so ever shall be made at the risk of Discharge to Company the person entitled to the money paid or to be paid.
+Sr. Particulars No. (3) Payment in any way what so ever shall be made at the risk of the person entitled to the money paid or to be paid.
 The Company will not be responsible for a payment which is lost or delayed.
 The Company will be deemed to having made a payment and received a good discharge for it if a payment using any of the foregoing permissible means is made.
-111. Anyone of two or more joint holders of a share may give effective Receipt of one receipts for any dividends, bonuses or other monies payable in holder sufficient respect of such share.
-112. No dividend shall bear interest against the Company.
+Discharge to Company 111.
+Anyone of two or more joint holders of a share may give effective receipts for any dividends, bonuses or other monies payable in respect of such share.
+Receipt of one holder sufficient 112.
+No dividend shall bear interest against the Company.
 No interest on dividends 113.
-The waiver in whole or in part of any dividend on any share by any Waiver of dividends document (whether or not under seal) shall be effective only if such document is signed by the member(or the person entitled to the share in consequence of the death or bankruptcy of the holder) and delivered to the Company and if or to the extent that the same is accepted as such or acted upon by the Board.
-ACCOUNTS 114.
-(1) The books of account and books and papers of the Company, Inspection by Directors or any of them, shall be open to the inspection of directors in accordance with the applicable provisions of the Act and the Rules.
-Bart dalla a sa da sa sa di sa (2) No member (not being a director) shall have any right of Restriction on inspection inspecting any books of account or books and papers or document by members of the Company except as conferred by law or authorized by the Board.
-WINDING UP 115.
-Subject to the applicable provisions of the Act and the Rules made Winding up of Company there under - ar company If the Company shall be wound up, the liquidator may, with the sanction of a special resolution of the Company and any other sanction required by the Act, divide amongst the members, in specie or kind, the whole or any part of the assets of the Company, whether they shall consist of property of the same kind or not.
+The waiver in whole or in part of any dividend on any share by any document (whether or not under seal) shall be effective only if such document is signed by the member(or the person entitled to the share in consequence of the death or bankruptcy of the holder) and delivered to the Company and if or to the extent that the same is accepted as such or acted upon by the Board.
+Waiver of dividends ACCOUNTS 114.
+(1) The books of account and books and papers of the Company, or any of them, shall be open to the inspection of directors in accordance with the applicable provisions of the Act and the Rules.
+Inspection by Directors (2) No member (not being a director) shall have any right of inspecting any books of account or books and papers or document of the Company except as conferred by law or authorized by the Board.
+Restriction on inspection by members WINDING UP 115.
+Subject to the applicable provisions of the Act and the Rules made there under - If the Company shall be wound up, the liquidator may, with the sanction of a special resolution of the Company and any other sanction required by the Act, divide amongst the members, in specie or kind, the whole or any part of the assets of the Company, whether they shall consist of property of the same kind or not.
 For the purpose aforesaid, the liquidator may set such value as he deems fair upon any property to be divided as aforesaid and may determine how such division shall be carried out as between the members or different classes of members.
 The liquidator may, with the like sanction, vest the whole or any part of such assets in trustees upon such trusts for the benefit of the contributories if he considers necessary, but so that no member shall be compelled to accept any shares or other securities whereon there is any liability.
-INDEMINITY AND INSURANCE
+Winding up of Company INDEMINITY AND INSURANCE